-Now there are some bits of third-party content that had to be let go of but otherwise, this is a full authenticated, supported and unlimited version.
+Now there are some bits of third-party content that had to be let go of but otherwise, this is a full authenticated, supported and unlimited version ready for music production.
 This includes the Skylight user interface, amazing Pro Channel modules and powerful 64-bit mixing engine.
 It will work with any additional content you already own as well as VST instruments and effects.

 Cakewalk by Bandlab excels at audio recording, mixing and editing.
 The mixing console and Pro Channel effects give a familiar environment to anyone who has worked in a studio.
 The Skylight user interface is completely adaptable, and you can run it over multiple screens.
 It’s also touch-screen multi-touchable.
 It has comprehensive MIDI capabilities with support for VST and DirectX virtual instruments.
 It even has a loop launcher page for triggering samples on the fly.

 So other than being free why should you choose Cakewalk by Bandlab?

 - It’s free!
 Did I mention this already?

 - Professional grade 64bit mixing console with Pro Channel strips on every channel.